Ibigelow92/bigelow-coding-quiz/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## How to Contribute

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

 ## Tests

 To test the quiz, open the application and click "Play".
 This will initiate the quiz.
 This will bring you to the quiz page.
 You should see a green progress bar on the lefthand side with a timer beneath it.
 The timer should begin counting down from 40 seconds.
 If you hover over one of the answer boxes, the box should scale up slightly and display a drop-shadow.
 If you click a correct answer, the box should flash green momentarily and your score should increase.